-The Authority executed an agreement with Amalgamated Transit Union Local 1774, AFL-CIO (the "Union"), effective January 1, 2019 through December 31, 2021.
-The agreement was superseded by and replaced with an agreement effective July 1, 2021 through December 31, 2024.
+The Authority executed an agreement with Amalgamated Transit Union Local 1774, AFL-CIO (the "Union"), effective January 1, 2019, through December 31, 2021.
+The agreement was superseded by and replaced with an agreement effective July 1, 2021, through December 31, 2024.
 Under the agreement, the Union is the exclusive collective bargaining representative for all full-time year-round bus operators who are covered by the agreement.
+Effective January 1, 2025, the parties executed a new agreement under substantially similar terms, and extending through December 31, 2028.